bertvoldenuit/Nuttx-mdwiki/en/pages/RTOS/exercise_1.md

 - Led daemon function which provide algorithm to turn on and off leds
 - Main function which is called, when you type the name of the application `leds` in the Nutt Shell, and which calls the Led daemon

 For this first exercice, `main` function is kept as is.
-In the `led_daemon` function, remove the code between the brackets of the `for` loop and also remove code from `Get the set of LEDs supported` up until `Now loop forever, changing the LED set`.
+In the `led_daemon` function, remove the code between the brackets of the `for` loop, remove code from `Get the set of LEDs supported` up until `for` loop and also and also the 3 first variable declaration.
 The source code should look like this:

 ```c
 /****************************************************************************